New Veterinary Career? 7 Ways to Kick Start Things (or Give Help)

 Never underestimate the power of a mentor relationship.
 Research has shown that people with mentors perform better, advance faster within their field, and even experience more work-life satisfaction!

-As a fresh graduate, having a well-matched mentor to help and guide you can be very beneficial – after all, they’ve probably been through it all already!
+As a fresh graduate Vet, Technician or Nurse, having a well-matched mentor to help and guide you can be very beneficial – after all, they’ve probably been through it all already!
 It’s recommended to select a mentor:

 - Who is willing to listen, as well as provide constructive feedback

-- Who has a veterinary approach and values that align with your own
+- That has a veterinary approach and values aligned with your own

 - Whose career you admire